Novimatrem/blog/_posts/2023-06-26-milestone-6-months-hrt.markdown

 For additional literature, you can also read the following:

-<a href="https://www.gendergp.com/wp-content/uploads/2021/07/GenderGP_Factsheet_PredictedTimescalesForThePhysicalEffectsOfHormones_ForTransWomen_2021_07_08.pdf" target="_blank">GenderGP - Predicted Timescales for the Physical Effects of Hormones on Trans Women (PDF)</a>
+<a href="https://www.gendergp.com/wp-content/uploads/2021/07/GenderGP_Factsheet_PredictedTimescalesForThePhysicalEffectsOfHormones_ForTransWomen_2021_07_08.pdf" style="color: #008148" target="_blank">GenderGP - Predicted Timescales for the Physical Effects of Hormones on Trans Women (PDF)</a>

 ...